otrosien/uuid-jpa-rest-example/README.md

 ## Special Features

-The UUID is not, naively serialized as String, but into a two-byte array.
+The UUID is not, naively serialized as String, but into a 16-byte array.
 It is using the [Java Uuid Generator](https://github.com/cowtowncoder/java-uuid-generator) library for generating Version-1 UUIDs.